biscuit-auth/website/content/docs/guides/revocation.md

 that holds the list of currently active sessions
 - in *stateless* systems, authorization can be performed independently in any service, only using information from the token and the service.
-In particular, the service cannot know about all of the currently active sessions
+In particular, the service cannot know about all of the currently active sessions (there may not even be a concept of session)

 Those two solutions are often compared on their ability to close a session.
 Why?
 Can't we just set an expiration date?
-Even with expiration date we would still need a way to close a session, to implement the log out functionality.
-That feature is common, expected by users, and needed in multiple situations (public computer, disconnecting sessions from a stolen phone...)?
+Unfortunately, even an with expiration date we would still need a way to close a session, to implement the log out functionality.
+That feature is common, expected by users, and needed in multiple situations (ex: public computer, disconnecting sessions from a stolen phone).
 Even for purely service to service communication, we will need to close the access once the client service is decommissioned.

-In stateful systems, closing a session is easy: delete the session's information from the database and that's it.
+In stateful systems, closing a session is easy: we delete the session's information from the database and that's it.
 In stateless systems, this is more complex: how do we make sure all services know that the session is invalid?
 That means reintroducing some shared state, so is the stateless design impossible after all?
 Shouldn't we go back to stateful systems?